codeceptjs/CodeceptJS/docs/custom-helpers.md

 title: Custom Helpers
 ---

-# Extending CodeceptJS with custom helpers
+# Extending CodeceptJS With Custom Helpers

 Helper is the core concept of CodeceptJS.
 Helper is a wrapper on top of various libraries providing unified interface around them.